flo-schu/collaborative-software-development/docs/01_introduction_to_version_control_install_instructions.md

 ---
 ### Practice 🛠️

+Complete the following tasks:
-Go to: https://github.com/flo-schu/collaborative-software-development and follow the README
++ $\rightarrow$ Go to: https://github.com/flo-schu/collaborative-software-development and
++ $\rightarrow$ follow the README

 ---